ls1intum/thesis-template-typst/README.md

 **Note:** You can select multiple files to import.
 The editor will import and arrange all the files accordingly.
 Always ensure you have all the necessary .typ, .bib, and figures files you need for your document.

+## Working with VS Code
+If you prefer to have a more integrated experience with your favorite code editor, you can use the Typst VS Code extension.
+The extension provides syntax highlighting, autocompletion, and error checking for Typst files.
+You can install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=nvarner.typst-lsp).

+1. Open your project in VS Code
+2. Set the correct file (`thesis.typ` or `proposal.typ`) as the main file.
+This can be done by opening the respective file and running the command `Typst: Pin the main file to the currently opened document`.
+Just hit `CMD + Shift + P` and search for the command.

 ---
 ## Further Resources